The Strategic Steward — May 2026

 The opinions expressed are those of Craig Swistun and not necessarily those of Raymond James Investment Counsel which is a subsidiary of Raymond James Ltd. Statistics and factual data and other information presented are from sources believed to be reliable but their accuracy cannot be guaranteed.
 It is furnished on the basis and understanding that Raymond James is to be under no liability whatsoever in respect thereof.
 It is for information purposes only and is not to be construed as an offer or solicitation for the sale or purchase of securities.
 Raymond James advisors are not tax advisors and we recommend that clients seek independent advice from a professional advisor on tax-related matters.

-There is no relationship between Raymond James Investment Counsel and either Little Warriors or A Dollar a Day Foundation .
+There is no relationship between Raymond James Investment Counsel and either Cheetah Conservation Fund or Cameras for Girls.
 Participation is at the viewers discretion.
 Images were created using Adobe Firefly.